LLebronC/M5-mcv/README.md

 - Added new CNN models for classification: Resnet50 and InceptionV3.
 Using the Keras implementation are available in the configuration file in the parameter "model_name".
 - Support for Weight decay integrated for this Models: VGG16, VGG19, Resnet50 and InceptionV3.
 The Weight Decay use L2 normalization and is activated when the value of the parameter "weight_decay" of the configuration file is higher than 0.
 - Added the different resnet models using the implementation from: https://github.com/raghakot/keras-resnet, now the resnet 18, 34, 50, 101 and 152 are available, using resnetXX in the config file, the resnet50 from Keras is called using resnet50Keras.
+- Added support for transfer learning from different datasets (different number of class) and different input weights and output weights.

 ## Configuration Hints